znswanderer/Davis/README.md

 In the OpenGL window all particles having six neighbours are coloured **green**, particles having less than six neighbours are coloured **blue**, more than six **red**.

+Additionally we will draw a yellow circle with the radius r_c around one particle.
+This is just a visual aid to judge the cutoff radius.
+The center particle for this "cutoff sphere" is arbitrarily choosen to be N/2.

 For the initial configuration it is important, that the particles are not too close, because the Coulomb potential can become so large, that the simulation gets unstable.
 Therefore we use the method of [Fibonacci spheres](https://stackoverflow.com/questions/9600801/evenly-distributing-n-points-on-a-sphere/26127012#26127012) for a good first configuration.